 Deadwood.
 Broken branches or sections of a tree that are dead is considered deadwood.
 Deadwood can be especially dangerous because it can fall unexpectedly and cause extensive harm or damage.

 Westcoast Tree Care

 It’s important to pay attention to any indications of a hazardous tree.
 Keep in mind that many signs are often subtle or even undetectable to the untrained eye.
-If you suspect your tree on your Washington property may be diseased, damaged or dying, contact Westcoast Tree Care at 1.800.767.8733.
+If you suspect a tree on your property may be diseased, damaged or dying, contact Westcoast Tree Care at 1.800.767.8733.
 Our certified arborist can help diagnose a variety of tree care problems and answer any questions you may have about a hazardous tree removal service.